pr3d4t0r/sopel_ai/README.md

 `.models`

-Users are welcome to change the default model to one of those listed by issuing the `.model` command followed by the item number for the desired model from the
+Users are welcome to change the default model to one of those listed by issuing the `.mymodel` command followed by the item number for the desired model from the
 list:

 `.mymodel 1`